DataBiosphere/dsub/docs/code.md

 **Be sure to enclose your `command string` in single quotes and not double quotes.
-If you use double quotes, the command will be expanded in your local shell before being passed to dsub.
+If you use double quotes, the command will be expanded in your local shell before being passed to `dsub`.
 If your command flag was in double quotes as:**

     dsub \
-        --project my-cloud-project \
-        --zones "us-central1-*" \
-        --logging gs://my-bucket/logs \
+        ... \
         --env MESSAGE=hello \
         --command "echo ${MESSAGE}"